umbraco/UmbracoDocs/new-backoffice/getting-started/getting-started-with-the-new-backoffice/README.md

 We will release a prebuilt version of Umbraco during the development phase of the new Backoffice.
 This happens as we see fit and will be [introduced on our blog](https://umbraco.com/blog).

-There are quite a few caveats to working with the prerelease of Umbraco 14.
+There are a few caveats to working with the prerelease of Umbraco 14.
 [You can read much more about the prereleases here](alpha-release.md).

 You can also skip directly to the article [Installing Preview Builds](../../fundamentals/setup/installation/installing-preview-builds.md) to learn more about how to work with the prelease.